Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method

 In the AMR context the typical adaptivity procedure follows the steps below: \begin{itemize} \item first of all, the leaves are marked for refinement, coarsening or to be left unchanged, depending on the chosen criteria; \item the refinement and coarsening is then applied to each marked leaf in a recursive way and consistently with the minimum and maximum level of refinement set for the mesh; \item if the grid is graded, once it has been roughly adapted, a 2:1 balancing is performed in order to guarantee that the level difference between a quadrant and each of its neighbours is at most 1; \item finally, as far as parallelization is concerned, load distribution is operated between processes by an equal division of the new array of leaves. \end{itemize}

-In our level set application solid adaptivity criteria need to be defined to ensure the grid to be properly refined in the vicinity of the zero level set, i.e. the surface interface $\Gamma$.
+In our level set application solid adaptivity criteria need to be defined to ensure the grid to be properly refined in the vicinity of the zero level set, i.e. the surface interface $\Gamma$, and in the proximity of the cloud data $\pcloud$.
 A progressive decreasing resolution is expected when moving further away, in particular where our level set function $\phi$ is flattened to a prescribed value $\pm\gamma$, according to the localization of the method, described in \S~\ref{ssec:localization}.